Flexible constraint satisfiability and a problem in semigroup theory: -robust positive 1-in-3SAT and separability.

-We now encode the graph $\mathbb{G}$ into monotone 1-in-3 3SAT; the main result is Theorem \ref{thm:SP2}, which was the primary target of all previous sections in Part~\ref{part:sat}.
-Recall from Section \ref{sec:CSPintro} that $\mathbbold{2}$ denotes the usual template for monotone 1-in-3 3SAT as a constraint problem: the domain is the set $\{0,1\}$ and there is a single ternary relation $R=\{(0,0,1),(0,1,0),(1,0,0)\}$.
+We now continue our series of reductions $I_0=I,I_1,I_2, I_3=\mathbb{G}_I$ by encoding the graph $\mathbb{G}_I$ into positive 1-in-3SAT; the main result is Theorem~\ref{thm:SP2}, which was the primary target of all previous sections in Part~\ref{part:sat}.
+Recall from Section \ref{sec:CSPintro} that $\mathbbold{2}$ denotes the usual template for positive 1-in-3SAT as a constraint problem: the domain is the set $\{0,1\}$ and there is a single ternary relation $R=\{(0,0,1),(0,1,0),(1,0,0)\}$.